Aryan-bhagat-01/Study-Sync/README.md

 mvn test

-## Data Collection
+## Data Analysis
-**Creates a graph that shows the time it takes to for the bot to validate a url and connect to the Canvas API:**
+Creates Bot to Canvas API Connection Time graph:

+mvn test -Dtest=ConnectionTimes

+Creates Before and After Study Sync - On-Time and Late Submissions graphs:

-mvn test -Dtest=LateSubmissions
+mvn test -Dtest=StudentSubmissions

-**Creates a graph that shows the amount of late submissions before and after using Study Sync:**

-javac LateSubmissions.java

-java LateSubmissions.java

 ## Continuous Integration
 This project uses GitHub Actions for continuous integration.
 The project is automatically built and tested on each push to the repository.
 You can view CI results in the "Actions" tab on GitHub.